Selecting a Birth Control Method

 Main categories of birth control:

-LONG-TERM METHODS: Includes IUD (Paragard® and Mirena®) and Nexplanon®, which can last for 3 to 10 years.
+LONG-ACTING REVERSIBLE CONTRACEPTION: Includes IUD (Paragard® and Mirena®) and Nexplanon®, which can last for 3 to 10 years.

 EMERGENCY CONTRACEPTION (EC): Birth control which can be used up to 120 hours after unprotected sex to prevent a pregnancy.
 EC is not intended to be used in place of regular birth control.